o3de/o3de.org/content/docs/userguide/particle-editor-emitter-shape-types.md

+description: ' Use the emitter shape types in &ALYlong;''s &particle-editor; to achieve a variety of effects. '
+slug: particle-editor-emitter-shape-types
+title: Working with Emitter Shape Types
+---
 # Working with Emitter Shape Types<a name="particle-editor-emitter-shape-types"></a>

 The Particle Editor provides emitter shape types that you can use to achieve a variety of effects, such as using the **Beam** emitter to create fire effects\.